dorj222/storybookcreator/README.md

 # Human-AI Co-Creator REST API

-This Django application provides REST API endpoints for a Human-AI co-creator application.
-It leverages Django and the Django Ninja library to offer a seamless API for managing storybooks and associated images.
+This application, developed with Django, functions as the backend system for a Unity frontend application, forming a cohesive Human-AI interactive environment.
+The platform is central to a thesis project aimed at exploring perceived ownership in human-AI co-creations, with a specific focus on the process of children's storybook creation.
+Empowered with Django, Django Ninja, and various AI models, it ensures smooth management of storybooks, image operations, and story descriptions in multiple languages.

 ## Features

-- **Storybooks Management:** Create, read, update, and delete storybooks.
+- **Storybooks Management:** Facilitates the creation, retrieval, update, and deletion of storybooks via dedicated REST API endpoints
-- **Image CRUD Operations:** Upload, retrieve, update, and delete images associated with storybooks.
+- **Image Management:** Utilizes Stable Diffusion XL Turbo for the enhancement of images and provides supportive REST API endpoints for image-related operations
+- **Description Management:** Integrates BLIP and TinyLlama AI models to generate story descriptions for storybooks and allows their management via dedicated REST API endpoints
+- **Multilingual Support:** Incorporates Seamless LLM model to translate English text into German, supported by a designated REST API endpoint
-- **SQLite Database:** The application uses SQLite for data storage.
+- **SQLite Database:** The application uses SQLite for data storage

 ## Requirements